skelterjohn/gopp/README.md

 .gopp is a BNF-like format for describing context-free grammars.

 This README does not attempt to describe the use and purpose of context-free grammars - see google for more information about grammars and recursive descent parsing.
+Or try http://blog.reverberate.org/2013/07/ll-and-lr-parsing-demystified.html.

 Example
 -------